philc/book-notes/psychology/deep work - cal newport.md

       sufficiently hard.
 These are unnecessary drains on your willpower reserves."
 * How you'll support your work: e.g. walking, coffee, clear desk, music
 * Making grand gestures
-  * A grand gesture is a big change in environment (like going to a new office; going on a work vacation) or habit that makes it feel more special, and thus easier, to dedicate time to deep work, and sustain the effort.
+  * A grand gesture is a big change in environment, like going to a new office or on a work vacation, or a habit that makes it feel more special, and thus easier, to dedicate time to deep work and sustain the effort.
     * JK Rowling finishing Deathly Hallows at a hotel in Edinburgh:
       * "Writing a chapter of a Harry Potter novel, for example, is hard work and will require a lot of mental energy -- regardless of where you do it.
 But when paying more than $1,000 a day to write the chapter in a suite of an old hotel down the street from a Hogwarts-style castle, mustering the energy to begin and sustain this work is easier than if you were instead in a distracting home office."
-    * Bill Gates' think weeks.
-    * Stripe's "hack from Sao Paulo"
-    * Lex moving to SF to do a boot camp, and putting himself on death ground.
+    * (Other examples: Bill Gates' think weeks; Stripe's founding "hack from Sao Paulo"; my friend Lex moving to a new city to attend a coding boot camp.)
     * Building and using an external writing cabin on one's own property.
 * Office layout: should provide inspiration and serendipity, but also focus and privacy when working.
 The Hub and Spoke model achieves this.
 The spokes can be offices of small teams or pairs